fahmialfareza/fahmialfareza/README.md

 # Hello, folks! <img src="wave.gif" width="30px">

 My name is Fahmi Alfareza.
-I'm from Indonesia, living in Magelang, currently working at Tokopedia as Software Engineer (Backend) and Binar Academy as Backend Mentor at Glints Academy Bootcamp and Full-stack Mentor at Kampus Merdeka 2.
+I'm from Indonesia, living in Magelang, currently working at Tokopedia as Software Engineer (Backend) and Binar Academy as Backend Mentor at Glints Academy Bootcamp, Full-stack Mentor at Kampus Merdeka 2, and Front-end Mentor at Kampus Merdeka 3 & 4.

 ## 📝 Get In Touch